We have a strict honest reviews policy. To fund our research and testing, this post contains affiliate ad links.

-But it’s better to check that all aspects of your store are working as expected first — and that’s where a Shopify ‘pre-launch checklist’ comes in.
+But it’s much better to check that all aspects of your store are working as expected first — and that’s where a Shopify launch checklist comes in.

-Going through a Shopify pre-launch checklist typically involves ensuring that:
+Going through a Shopify launch checklist typically involves ensuring that:

 - payments are definitely being accepted (to check this, you’ll need to run a test order through your Shopify store)

-- tax rates and shipping options are working as expected
+- sales taxes and shipping options are working as expected

 - all product data has definitely been entered correctly